2018 Sylvia Pankhurst Memorial Lecture

-The 2017 lecture will take place at 7pm on Saturday 12 August at Wortley Hall, near Sheffield and will be a conversation with Helen Pankhurst
+The 2017 lecture took place on Saturday 12 August at Wortley Hall, near Sheffield and was a conversation with Helen Pankhurst

 Deeds not Words: changes in women's lives since 1918

-Helen, Sylvia's granddaughter, will be sharing and inviting reflections on how far we have got since 1918, based on a book she is writing for the centenary of the vote.
+Helen, Sylvia's granddaughter, shared and invited reflections on how far we have got since 1918, based on a book she is writing for the centenary of the vote.
 Helen works for CARE International and is a Visiting Professor at LSE and Manchester Metropolitan University.